SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-02-that-didnt-take-long.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

-Well, if you're not gonna use it, somebody will.
+Well, if you're not gonna use it, somebody else will.